Sample-optimal learning of quantum states using gentle measurements

 Although qubits form the building blocks of many quantum systems, most importantly quantum computers, it would be interesting to study the properties of gentle measurements on higher dimensional quantum states.
 Most of the results we presented here are equally valid for $d$-dimensional as for $2$-dimensional states.
 However, as is the case for classical inference under local differential privacy, we expect the optimal rates to be dependent on the dimension $d$.
 However, deriving such results would require developing a far deeper understanding of gentle measurements than what has already been done.
 We believe it to be an interesting topic for future research to study the effects of gentle measurements on general $d$-dimensional quantum states.

+Another possible future topic of study are adaptive sequential gentle measurements, which will definitely improve upon the results of the qLS mechanism.
+It remains open whether this improvement will be substantial in that it changes the dependence of the rate on $\alpha$.
+The authors of this paper conjecture that the minimax optimal rate for both state tomography and certification will be $\Theta(\frac{1}{\epsilon^2 \alpha^2})$.

-Moreover, as with classical differential privacy, where a lot of advancements have been made in recent years \cite{acharya_inference_2021, Butucea2020, Butucea2023, Cai2021, duchi2014localprivacydataprocessing, Rohde2020, Wasserman2010}, one can consider even more involved problems like estimating nonparametric quantum states or quadratic functionals of such.
+As with classical differential privacy, where a lot of advancements have been made in recent years \cite{acharya_inference_2021, Butucea2020, Butucea2023, Cai2021, duchi2014localprivacydataprocessing, Rohde2020, Wasserman2010}, one can consider even more involved problems like estimating nonparametric quantum states or quadratic functionals of such.
 However one must keep in mind that although connected, differential privacy and gentleness are still distinctive concepts that require different treatments.
 For example, one cannot simply project a state onto a lower dimensional subspace gently.
 As such, typical projection estimators cannot easily be adapted to gentleness.
-As such, we believe there to be many interesting discoveries to be made for gentle measurements.
+While the exact implications of gentleness on infinite dimensional systems are therefore still unexplored, we believe it to still reduce the effective sample size in those regimes.
+As such, we there are many interesting discoveries to be made for gentle measurements.